Chatham Islands (New Zealand) – Guide for Backpackers

 Staying at the Chathams means you are instantly mixing with the locals, as the island operates a ‘host’ system.
 You book accommodation ahead so that your accommodation host will pick you up from the airport (as there is no public transport or taxis on the islands) and look after you for your stay.

 In addition, a lot of attractions are on private land so you have no choice than to be guided by a host to get to the sights.

-The Chatham Islands were not 1st inhabited by the Maori but the Moriori.
-The Moriori has similiar polynesion origins like the Maori.
-The Maori did eventually follow and a marae (Maori meeting house), Te Kopinga, recognises the 1st settlers on the Chatham Islands.
+The Chatham Islands were not first inhabited by the Maori but the Moriori.
+The Moriori has similiar Polynesion origins like the Maori.
+The Maori did eventually follow and a marae (Maori meeting house), Te Kopinga, recognises the first settlers on the Chatham Islands.

 The bizarre Basalt Columns are lava flows that are perfectly-shaped hexagonal prisms fitted together.
 They were formed around 80 – 85 million years ago.

 Get a token photo of the Maunganui Stone Cottage, built by a couple of Moravian Missionaries between 1866 and 1868.

 A boat ride over to Pitt Island will bring you to the first inhabited place in the world to see the sunrise!
-That’s right, it isn’t the North Island’s East Cape that sees the sunrise 1st (that’s just how far people are willing to travel).
+That’s right, it isn’t the North Island’s East Cape that sees the sunrise first (that’s just how far people are willing to travel).

 Take long walks on the beach at Waitangi Bay past seals, Chatham Island oystercatchers, and giant petrels.
 Hike over dunes and along a lagoon on the Ocean Mail Scenic Reserve.
 Then, if you have time after that, walk among the islands’ intriguing history on the J.M.
 Barker (Hapupu) National Historic Reserve.
 Here, you can see the rare Moriori tree carvings.
 Lastly, nothing is complete in New Zealand without a bushwalk.
 The Chatham Islands has the 1-hour Nikau Bush Walk.